isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

   - title: If a Public Holiday falls on an employee’s new rest day on a weekday, is the employee entitled to another day off the following day, and if they are required to work, then do we need to pay overtime?
     content: |
       Yes, if the holiday falls on a rest day, the next working day is a paid holiday.
-If the employee is required to work, he/she shall be remunderated in accordance to the Employment Act for working on a Public Holiday.
+If the employee is required to work, he/she shall be remunerated in accordance to the Employment Act for working on a Public Holiday.

   - title: My employee’s rest day is Sunday, and his employment contract stipulates a higher rate of pay for working on Sunday.
 If his new assigned rest day is a weekday, will I still have to pay the higher rate for him to work on Sunday?
     content: |